 Learn what a clientflow platform is and why it’s crucial for selling and delivering your services.
-More than a CRM, it lets you provide a seamless clientflow that eliminates process friction.
+More than a CRM, it lets you provide seamless clientflow management that eliminates process friction.

 As an independent business owner, clients are the heart of your business, and building great relationships is an important part of your success.
 You aren’t just taking payment and delivering a service–you’re continually communicating, and every touch point contributes to the client experience.

-The complete process of selling and delivering your services is your clientflow, and understanding it will help you improve your business.
+The complete process of selling and delivering your services is your clientflow, and understanding it and learning exactly what clientflow management is, will help you improve your business.
 The skills and expertise you offer can make a positive impact on someone, so it’s your mission to find the right clients and successfully deliver your services.

 Providing a seamless clientflow is the standard for how independent businesses operate and to manage all the moving parts you need an all-in-one system.
 A clientflow management platform is the optimal way to eliminate process friction and provide an impeccable experience for every client, every time.

-Learn what a clientflow management platform is, how it benefits your business, and what you can lose without one.
+Learn what clientflow management is, how a clientflow platform can benefit your business, and what you can lose without one.

 - What are the benefits of a clientflow management platform?